 I test the idea that the additional water storage from increasing the number of beaver dams in a watershed could compensate for decreases in snowpack by simulating the amount of water beaver dams could store under different scenarios of both snowpack loss and the number of beaver dams on the landscape.
 To do this I first collect observations of 500 beaver dams to quantify the distribution of beaver dam sizes, then use this distribution to develop a model that predicts water storage using dam location and dam size.
 Results from the model of surface water storage are then input to an existing groundwater model to estimate increases in groundwater storage.
 Overall, our estimates suggest that beaver dams could store 6.65 million m3 (6,000 acre-feet) of water in the Bear River basin, a small fraction of water lost from snowpack (1043.83 million m3, 845,000 acre feet), where watersheds with the highest beaver dam water storage capacity account for approximately 3% of estimated snow water equivalent loss.
 However, in many watersheds beaver dam storage may account for close to 100% of snow water equivalent loss in valley-bottoms.
 Though storage from beaver dams may be limited, it could have significant impacts where human-made reservoirs are not available to regulate water resources.
 Furthermore, these small amounts of water storage, while ecologically significant, may not result in measurable changes to water availability for downstream water users which could present legal implications for beaver-based restoration strategies.

 Hafen, Konrad, "To What Extent Might Beaver Dam Building Buffer Water Storage Losses Associated with a Declining Snowpack?"
 (2017).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6503.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .